How To Run a Business While Kids are Running Around

-There were days where I picked up every toy my kid had pulled out when he moved to a new room.
-Tasks that simply didn’t need to happen, that I was doing, was sucking time away from other things that needed my attention.
+There were days when I picked up every toy my kid had pulled out when he moved to a new room.
+Tasks that simply didn’t need to happen were simply sucking time away from other things that needed my attention.
 You must learn to cut down on the things that don’t matter throughout your day.
 You learn to put the priority things first and leave all the fluff for later.

 Figuring out what tasks can be done on certain days may look like this:

 - Doing laundry on Wednesdays and Sundays

 - Deep cleaning the house on Sunday’s (bathrooms, floors, sheet changes, etc)

 - Setting up your week on Sundays- To-Do’s, meal plans, school activities for the kiddos

 - Meal prepping snacks for the kids on Monday so they have grab-and-go options that don’t require your attention during the week

 - Setting out clothes for kiddos for the week